 .
 Although you can’t really tell the Au Pair what to do in her/his free time, you have the right to ask for a more responsible behavior when she/he is taking care of your kids.

 crisis, many people are staying at home, and Au Pairs spend more time

 with their Host Kids.
 Being distracted with a phone makes it very hard to connect with people, especially with children.
 And if the kids see that the Au Pair is more interested in her/his phone than in spending time with them, it would be very difficult to earn their trust again.
 So how to react if you face a situation like this?
 We collected some useful tips and advice to help you address the problem

 Of course, no one can predict how the Au Pair will behave when she/he arrives at your house.
 But what you can do is to try to know the person better and to explain your needs.
 During the video call

 ask about the candidate’s hobbies, free time, whether she/he has already been away from family and friends.
 Don’t forget to share your house rules and expectations and tell them directly that one of your requirements is to devote all attention to the responsibilities during the working hours.

 the Au Pair is always on her/his smartphone and can’t finish her tasks in time, try to encourage her/him to explain to you the reason

 for this behavior.
 The Au Pair may feel homesick

 or miss her/his family, friends, or partner.
-It is very understandable, but it’s not an excuse to spend all time online.
-Maybe you can agree on a specific time when the Au Pair can chat, being aware of the different time zone and working schedules.
+It is very understandable, but it’s not an excuse to spend all his/ her time online.
+Maybe you can agree on a specific time when the Au Pair can chat, being aware of the different time zones and working schedules.

-together or to track how much time she/he spend messaging (use apps like Checky
+together or to track how much time she/he spends messaging (use apps like Checky

 or standard iPhone/Android time trackers).
 That may help the Au Pair to notice the problem and to solve it.